OpenSpartan/openspartan-docs/openspartan-workshop/content/blog/halo-infinite-anvil-wait-times.md

     Hour;
 ```

-If we plug the output of this query into Excel, we can get this nice little visualization:
+If we plug the output of this query into Excel, we can get this nice little visualization (times in UTC):

 {{< figure class="rounded-3 h-auto" src="images/blog/halo-infinite-anvil-wait-times/btb-sentry-defense-wait-times.png" alt="Median wait times for BTB Sentry Defense in an Excel chart." caption="Median wait times for BTB Sentry Defense in an Excel chart." >}}